Fix: React Email and Resend Not Working — Emails Not Sending, Templates Not Rendering, or Styling Broken

 # Error: Cannot find module '@react-email/components'Why This Happens

 React Email renders React components to HTML strings for email.
 Resend is the sending API.
-The issues are at different layers:
+The issues are at different layers, and the underlying cause is rarely the layer the error message points at.

 - Resend requires a verified domain — the